-Hades is a god from Greek mythology.
-He was one of a number of sons of the titan Cronos, who swallowed his sons in order to escape the prophesy that one of them would kill him.
-However, he was rescued by his brother Zeus, who forced Cronos to regurgitate his brothers and then slew him.
-He helped Zeus fight in the war against the titans (Titanomachy) and won rulership of the underworld in a game of chance.
+Hades is a god in Greek mythology.
+He is the offspring of the titan Cronos, who swallowed his sons after hearing a prophecy that he would be killed by one of them.
+He was rescued by his brother Zeus, who forced Cronos to regurgitate his brothers and then slew him.
+He fought alongside Zeus against the titans, and (against his wishes) was given rulership of the underworld in a game of chance.
 His position is greatly valued, as he is highly responsible for and rules over the dead.
-He kidnapped his wife Persephone while she was gathering flowers and forced her to marry him.
-While in the underworld she ate some seeds of the pomegranate and as a consequence cannot leave, as it was a law of the fates that any who consumed the food of the underworld cannot leave.

 God of War series